taotao7/2TV/README.md

 ## TODO

-- [ ] publish
 - [ ] electron
 - [ ] react ui

 ## Contribution

-Currently just to complete my own needs welcome to mention PR or issue
+Currently just to complete my own needs welcome to mention Currently just to complete my own needs welcome to mention PR or issueCurrently just to complete my own needs welcome to mention PR or issue or issue